International Music Journalism Award - Let's celebrate Music Journalism

 Thanks to all who have submitted proposals to us!

-Until then, we would like to recommend the shortlists to you.
-Browse there and discover reflections of the world of popular music that are truely worth reading or listening.
+But also browse the shortlists and discover reflections of the world of popular music that are truely worth reading or listening.

 The idea / guidelines: